Accessibility Statement for personal customers’ loan services

 If you haven’t logged in and you don’t enter your contact details, your feedback will be anonymous.
 A non-logged-in customer may provide their name and email address or phone number if they request us to contact them.
 We will store information about logged-in customers in our feedback system, including the name and personal identity code of the customer or company representative and the name of the OP cooperative bank whose customer the person providing feedback is.
 For corporate customers, we also store the company’s name and business ID.
 If a logged-in customer requests us to contact them, we will also store their phone number or email address.
 Other details that we will store in our feedback system include the customer’s feedback and the details provided by the customer about the auxiliary program or device they are using.

-We will use the stored personal data only in feedback processing, to improve customer experience and OP Financial Group’s services.
-The personal data is processed in OP Financial Group financial institutions’ customer data files.
+We will use the stored personal data only in feedback processing, to improve customer experience and OP Pohjola’s services.
+The personal data is processed in OP Pohjola financial institutions’ customer data files.

 Regulatory authority